mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 ## Managing Company Identities

-At Company level, inside the Company Overview, a Company Owner has visibility of the Access Management section.
+At the Company level, a Company Owner has visibility of the Access Management section.
 In particular, from the **IAM portal**, a Company Owner can manage all identity permissions and regulate their access to the resources of the Company.

 ![Company Identities table](./img/manage-identities/company-identities.png)